pkgxdev/pkgx/README.md

 Our magic puts the entire open source ecosystem at your fingertips.
 Our installer enables it by adding some hooks to your shell:

-* a hook when changing directory that sets up project environments
+* A hook when changing directory that sets up project environments
-* a hook for the “command not found” scenario that installs that command
+* A hook for the “command not found” scenario that installs that command †

-`tea` formalizes (in a CLI/TUI sense) the concept of magic.
+**Magic is entirely optional, tea is still entirely usable without it.** \\

-In an environment where there
+**Generally we’d say our magic is *for devs* and *not* for ops.**

-is magic we try to be clever and infer what you want.
-Without magic we are strict and require precise specification of your intent.
+> † Our “command not found” magic only works at a terminal prompt.
+Thus eg.

-You can disable magic by specifying `--disable-magic` or exporting `MAGIC=0` to your shell environment.
+> VSCode won’t magically find `deno`.
+Shell scripts won’t automatically

-The primary magic we apply is determining if you want to use your virtual environment or not.
-Strictly `tea --env` is required to inject it, but when magic is enabled we try to figure out if you *just wanted that*.
-Our goal is to be smart and useful for your productivity.
+> install tools they try to run.
+This is intentional. *Magic should not lead

-We do some magic per dependency.
-This is currently hard-coded logic in tea/cli itself, but we intend to make it general with a `magic.ts` file per package in the [pantry].
+> to anarchy*.
+See our [FAQ](#faq) for more information.

-Currently magic is limited (and a great place for contributions†).
+## Using `tea` Without Magic

-For example, if we detect that your project is a GitHub Action we read the `action.yml` and make the right version of node available.
+Simply prefix everything with `tea`, eg. `tea npm start`.

-> † is there a file that your environment or language always has and thus
+## Using Developer Environments Without Magic

-> `tea` should know to add packages to that environment?
-Open a [discussion]
+Simply prefix commands with `tea -E`, eg. `tea -E npm start`.

-> or just go straight to contributing the PR!
+## Uninstalling `tea`’s Shell Magic

-> Magic lives in `useVirtualEnv.ts`.
+Our installer asked if you wanted magic when you ran it.
+If you elected to install magic and no longer want it simply remove the one-liner from your shell’s configuration file.

 &nbsp;